 Literary themes flummox a lot of writers, but theme in fiction doesn’t have to be the enemy.
 In fact, if you haven’t yet chosen the central theme of your book, you need to stop and do some serious thinking.
-When you select a literary theme correctly, it can actually become a strong writing tool.
+When you select literary themes correctly, they can actually become a strong writing tool.

 When I’ve written about novel theme before, I’ve defined the topic as the central idea of your book.
 (I’ve also written about what not to do with your writing theme…) Good themes for middle grade, for example, can be grappling with independence or identity, or wanting to grow up while also feeling the pull of staying a kid.
 Great picture book literary themes include friendship, embracing differences, or overcoming fears and finding one’s courage.

 The problem with heavy-handed theme is that some writers are too overt.
 “I love trying new things!” their picture book characters shout.